nautilus-os/community/README.md

 The official repository for the NautilusOS Community Hub.
 Home to community-made apps, games, and themes.

 ## What's in here?
 As mentioned above, apps, games, and themes made by people outside of the Nautilus organization are hosted here.
-All code has been run through by their respective developers and the NautilusOS team.
+All code has been checked by their respective developers and the NautilusOS team.

 ## File Structure
 ```text